-The Remuneration Committee membership comprises the following non-executive directors: Dr Sherene Devanesen (Chair), Mr David Anderson, Mr Simon Brewin and Professor Alan Lilly.
+The Remuneration Committee membership comprise non-executive directors Dr Sherene Devanesen (Chair), Mr David Anderson, Mr Simon Brewin and Dr Susan Sdrinis.

-The committee meets at least annually and makes assessments and recommendations to the Board about the performance against the agreed performance plan, remuneration and terms and conditions of employment for the Chief Executive Officer.
-It also provides oversight of the remuneration of the Executive Directors of the hospital.
+The committee meets at least annually and makes assessments and recommendations to the Board about the performance against the agreed performance plan, remuneration and terms and conditions of employment for the CEO.
+It also provides oversight of remuneration of executive directors of the hospital.
 All Remuneration Committee members are independent of management.